Minister of Education (South Korea)

-The minister of education is a member of the Cabinet of South Korea and is the leader and chief executive of the Ministry of Education.
-In Korea, all minister nominees are required to undergo congressional confirmation hearings, though the consent of the National Assembly is only necessary for the Prime Minister, who nominates cabinet ministers.
+The minister of education of South Korea is the leader and chief executive of the Ministry of Education and a member of the State Council.
+The president nominates the minister of education upon the recommendation of the prime minister.
+All minister nominees are required to undergo congressional confirmation hearings, though the consent of the National Assembly is only necessary for the Prime Minister.